Braehead Farm: Know Before You Go

 The farm is family owned and is the last one of its kind, in Historic Fredericksburg.
 Braehead’s family focus is evident from the moment you arrive.
 Namely, that it boasts an impressive amount of space dedicated to children.
 From a giant sand pit, to playground equipment, to an open hayloft with swing, no detail has been overlooked.
 The treehouse especially is the kind of thing your childhood dreams were made of.

-Holidays are really a treat at Breahead Farm!
+Holidays are really a treat at Braehead Farm!
 Easter brings the Easter Bunny and egg hunt, Fall is when The Giant Pumpkin arrives at the pumpkin patch, and of course Santa visits the red barn with hot cocoa and s’mores!
-Breadhead also offers birthday party packages and rental spaces for events.
+Braehead also offers birthday party packages and rental spaces for events.

 While the farm is a beef cow and produce farm, there are many other animals that call it home.
 Chickens stomp around happily living their best free-range life.
 Sheep, goats and alpacas enjoy each other’s company as do a small sounder of pigs.
 There are even a couple of sweet horses.